+Term Definition Assurance Grounds for confidence that a TOE meets the SFRs.
 Common Criteria (CC) Common Criteria for Information Technology Security Evaluation.
+Common Evaluation Methodology (CEM) Common Evaluation Methodology for Information Technology Security Evaluation.
+Operational Environment (OE) Hardware and software that are outside the TOE boundary that support the TOE functionality and security policy.
 Protection Profile (PP) An implementation-independent set of security requirements for a category of products.
-Protection Profile Configuration (PP- Configuration) A comprehensive set of security requirements for a product type that consists of at least one PP and at least one PP-Module.
-Protection Profile Module (PP-Module) An implementation-independent set of security requirements for a specific subset of products described by a PP. Security Assurance Requirement (SAR) A requirement for how the TOE's proper implementation of the SFRs is verified by an evaluator.
-Supporting Document (SD) A companion document to a PP or PP-Module that provides guidance on the specific Assurance Activities that must be performed in order to evaluate a TOE.
+Protection Profile Configuration A comprehensive set of security requirements for a product type that consists of at least one Base-PP and at least one PP-Module.
+Protection Profile Module (PP-Module) An implementation-independent statement of security needs for a TOE type complementary to one or more Base Protection Profiles.
+Security Assurance Requirement (SAR) A requirement to assure the security of the TOE.
 Security Functional Requirement (SFR) A requirement for security enforcement by the TOE.
 Security Target (ST) A set of implementation-dependent security requirements for a specific product.

-Target of Evaluation

-(TOE)

-The product under evaluation.
-In this case, a network device with Enterprise

-Session Controller capabilities.

-TOE Security

-Functionality (TSF)

-The security functionality of the product under evaluation.
+Target of Evaluation (TOE) The product under evaluation.

+Table 1: CC Terms and Definitions
-TOE Summary Specification (TSS)

-A description of how a TOE satisfies the SFRs in a ST.
+Term Definition TOE Security Functionality (TSF) The security functionality of the product under evaluation.
+TOE Summary Specification (TSS) A description of how a TOE satisfies the SFRs in an ST.